Applied Bachelor in Aircraft Maintenance Management (ABAMM)

 Specializations

-The Applied Bachelor in Aircraft Maintenance Management (ABAMM) program is designed to develop well-rounded aviation professionals by combining technical expertise in aircraft maintenance with essential management skills.
-During the first two years, students focus on GCAA/EASA CAT A modules, building foundational knowledge in aircraft systems, maintenance procedures, and safety standards.
-The third year advances students into specialized GCAA/EASA CAT B1 (Aeromechanic) or B2 (Avionics) modules, enabling them to master complex maintenance tasks for airframes, engines, and avionics systems.
+The Applied Bachelor in Aircraft Maintenance Management (ABAMM) program prepares students for careers in aviation by combining technical expertise with essential management skills.
+In the first two years, students complete GCAA/EASA CAT A modules, gaining foundational knowledge in aircraft systems, maintenance procedures, and safety standards.
+In the third year, those specializing in Aeromechanic undertake advanced GCAA/EASA CAT B1 modules, focusing on the maintenance and repair of airframes, engines, and mechanical systems.
+This specialization ensures that graduates are equipped to handle complex aeromechanical maintenance tasks critical to aircraft safety and performance.

 Graduates of the ABAMM program will possess a blend of technical know-how and management acumen, qualifying them for positions such as Maintenance Managers, Operations Supervisors, and other leadership roles in airlines, aircraft maintenance organizations, and aviation businesses.
 The curriculum ensures students are equipped to address both the technical and operational challenges of modern aviation, fostering a pathway to both professional certification and leadership within the industry.